pretix/pretix-docs/docs/guides/payment/mollie.md

 You can jump straight to the Mollie settings by clicking the :btn-icon:fa3-gear: Settings 🞃: drop-down menu and then :btn:Payment > Mollie:.

-Alternatively, navigate to :navpath:Your Event → Settings → Payment:.
+Alternatively, navigate to :navpath:Your event → Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 The list should now include an entry for Mollie with a red ":fa3-times: Disabled" tag.
 The plugin is enabled, but Mollie has not been set up and enabled as a payment provider for the event yet.